 Preservatives are a very controversial topic in the beauty world as some of them have potential safety issues.
-DMDM Hydantoin, Imidazolidinyl Urea and Quaternium-15 are some of the preservatives that can release formaldehyde, a toxic and carcinogenic substance.
+DMDM Hydantoin, Imidazolidinyl Urea and Quaternium-15 are some of the preservatives that can release tiny amounts of formaldehyde.
+Although these are too small to pose a threat to human health, a lot of consumers prefer to avoid them anyway.

 Parabens have a bad reputation because of a study linking them to cancer.
 The study didn’t demonstrate that parabens can cause cancer (although further studies need to be done) and even though current research shows they’re safe, a lot of people prefer to steer clear of them.